apache/couchdb/src/docs/src/api/database/find.rst

     :>header Content-Type: - :mimetype:`application/json`
     :>header Transfer-Encoding: ``chunked``

-    :>json boolean covered: Tell if the query could be answered only by relying on the data stored in the index.
+    :>json boolean covering: Tell if the query could be answered only by relying on the data stored in the index.
 When ``true``, no documents are fetched, which results in a faster response.
     :>json string dbname: Name of database.